pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 nb2galaxy --environment_yml environment.yml --citations_bibfile CITATION.bib --help_file galaxy_help.md example_nb2workflow.ipynb tooldir
 ```

-the `planemo lint` checks should pass and one can locally test the tool as before using `planemo serve`.
+the `planemo lint` checks should pass and one can locally test the tool using `planemo serve` as before.

-## Using input dataset
+## Working with Input Datasets

-Let's update the notebook so that it accepts a file as an input.
-It will be a csv file contining list of floats, the notebook will produce the plot of the polynomial with these floats as coefficients.
-It will also calculate the roots of this polynomial.
+Jupyter Notebooks often use datasets as inputs.
+In this section, we explain how to modify the previous notebook to accept a file as input.
+Specifically, the updated notebook should read polynomial coefficients from a `.csv` file, compute the roots and generate a plot of the corresponding polynomial function.

-We will first create an input file `dataset.csv` to be able to run a notebook (it will be used as a test data for the tool as well)
+Firstly, create an input file, `dataset.csv`, which allows to run the notebook.
+This file also serves as test data for the generated tool.)

 ```csv
 -1.2,3.2,6,-2.1
 ```

-In the notebook, instead of `power` parameter, we use
+Furthermore, replace the `power` input parameter from the notebook with:

 ```python
 coeff_f = 'dataset.csv' # oda:POSIXPath
 ```

-(every parameter annotated with `http://odahub.io/oontology#POSIXPath` or subclasses will be treated as an input dataset).
+where every parameter annotated with `http://odahub.io/oontology#POSIXPath` or its subclasses is treated as an input dataset.

-Instead of calculating $x^{power}$ function, we will read coefficients from the input csv and use a `numpy.polynomial.Polynomial`
+Read the polynomial coefficients from the input `.csv` file and use the `numpy.polynomial.Polynomial` function:

 ```python
 coeff = np.genfromtxt(coeff_f, delimiter=',')
 p = Polynomial(coeff)
 ```

-update the `plot` method invocation in the next cell
+Update the `plot` method invocation in the next cell

 ```python
 x = np.linspace(min_, max_, 1000)